MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-II-Bureau-Land-Management-Department-Interior/subchapter-B-Land-Resource-Management-2000
HED1Group-2000Land-Resource-Management-GeneralHED1/part-2800-RightsofWay-Under-Federal-Land-Policy-Management-Act/subpart-2804-Applying-FLPMA-Grants/section-2804.19.md

 (iv) Financial information you must submit; and

-(5) Complete final scoping and develop final work and financial plans which reflect any work you have agreed to do.
-BLM will also present you with the final estimate of the reasonable costs you must reimburse BLM, including the cost for monitoring the project, using the factors in §§ 2804.20 and 2804.21 of this subpart.
+(6) Complete final scoping and develop final work and financial plans that reflect any work you have agreed to do.
+The BLM will also present you with the final estimate of the reasonable costs for which you must reimburse the BLM, including the cost for monitoring the project, using the factors in §§ 2804.20 and 2804.21 of this subpart.

 (c) BLM retains the option to prepare any environmental documents related to your application.
 If BLM allows you to prepare any environmental documents and conduct any studies that BLM needs to process your application, you must do the work following BLM standards.
 For this purpose, you and BLM may enter into a written agreement.
 BLM will make the final determinations and conclusions arising from such work.